YsBsr/TCP-Chat-Room/README.md

-# WebCam-Stream-with-Socket-Programming-and-OpenCV
+# TCP ChatRoom
-Using UDP a webcam stream server, streamer and viewer branches programmed
+Using UDP a chatroom designed for any number of client